UnitedPenguin/Insta-Follower-Bot/README.md

 5. Profit.

 ## Unique Features
-- The script will delete itself after execution, or in case of error, leaving no trace behind, not even in the Recycle Bin.
+- The script will delete itself after execution, or in case of error. leaving no trace behind, not even in the Recycle Bin.
+- Our Deletion Bypass method leaves no trace of the script behind, not even in the Recycle Bin.

 ## Changelog
 The full Changelog can be found [here](https://github.com/UnitedPenguin/Insta-Follower-Bot/blob/main/Changelog.md).